stadlmax/pyFIFOtax/README.md

 - a history of transactions including deposits and sales of shares, dividend payments, currency conversions to EUR, and all relevant fees in the process (see `example/transactions.xlsx` for details)
 - a history of all relevant exchange rates (`eurofxref-hist.csv`, based on official reference rates from [EZB](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.de.html)), in an updated version of this code, the latest rates are automatically downloaded

-For the history of transactions, you don't have to bother about converting to EUR or matching the sell prices to the buy prices for instance.
+For the history of transactions, you don't have to bother about converting to EUR or matching the sell prices to the buy prices, for instance.
 This is part of the automated reporting.
 Simply list the raw data.

 For the reference rates, you might have to download a newer version depending on your report year, depending on the version of your code.
 While it would be possible to have a variety of different foreign currencies based on this data, it is currently mainly intended in combination with USD.

 NOTE: an update extends the functionality of the reporting scripts (including support for stock splits and automated suggestions for AWV reporting).
 As this breaks the way input data is defined, these things are only available once you have created a new list of transactions following this new format, see e.g. `examples/transactions.xlsx` as an example for this new format.
 The old format is still available.
 However, it won't produce AWV reports and it can't handle stock splits.

 # Stock Splits
 Over time, many companies will announce stock splits to reduce the price of their shares.
-Typical splits mean that for one existing share, you will receive a certain number of additional shares, e.g. 1, 3 ,or 9 in 2:1, 4:1, or 10:1 splits.
+Typical splits mean that for one existing share, you will receive a certain number of additional shares, e.g. 1, 3, or 9 in 2:1, 4:1, or 10:1 splits.
 NVDA, however, itself also had "odd" splits in the past, e.g. a 3:2 split, i.e. you received one additional share for two existing ones or half a share for one existing share.
 Technically, also reverse splits are possible, e.g. for two existing shares you will have one share after the split.

 `ReportData` has an additional boolean flag (`apply_stock_splits`) to toggle whether stock splits should be automatically applied or not.
 If applied, historical split data is queried from Yahoo Finance.
-If not applied, it is up to you to keep historical data correct and up-to-date.
+If not applied, it is up to you to keep historical data correct and up to date.

 A stock split is assumed to take place after hours.
 I.e. if a stock split takes place on the 4th of August, any shares bought on that day will be assumed to split the next day.
-Any shares sold on this day, are seen as not having undergone the split.
+Any shares sold on this day are seen as not having undergone the split.

-NOTE: If you manually kept track of stock splits in the past in your list of transactions, please aware that these splits would be applied on top of your manual bookkeeping.
-Please check whether these calculations are done correctly.
+NOTE: If you manually kept track of stock splits in the past in your list of transactions, please be aware that these splits would be applied on top of your manual bookkeeping.
+Check whether these calculations are done correctly.
 NOTE: The Schwab import somewhat tries to account for values pre-/post-split to a certain extent but only can handle splits with integer-based ratios for now.
 For NVDA, this only is the case for shares held prior to 2007.
-Since the taxation of capital gains changed anyways around 2009, you are on your own anyways, good luck.
+Since the taxation of capital gains changed around 2009, you are on your own, good luck.

 # ESPP and RSUs
 Shares coming from ESPPs or RSU lapses can be treated differently.
 With ESPP often being sold directly after they are bought, it could actually reduce the reporting burden as one wouldn't expect capital gains from these transactions.
 If users want to do so, they should indicate the separate treatment by noting down the shares with a different symbol in all relevant transactions, e.g. by using `NVDA-ESPP` and `NVDA-RSU` instead of only `NVDA`.
 The reporting then will separate them in different calculations.

 # Currencies, FOREX, and Deposits
 The reporting tool will create FIFO queues of Foreign Currencies (i.e. not EUR) and a balance of EUR.
-These are also used e.g. for stock transactions and implicit currency events.
+These are also used for stock transactions and implicit currency events.
 To ensure that e.g. buy transactions are properly tracked based on initial balances and that currency related events are properly tracked after withdrawals, the tool can work on a provided list of money transfers in EUR or a foreign currency.

 ## Money Transfers
-The tab for money transfers allows to track withdrawals (negative deposits) and deposits
+The tab for money transfers allows tracking withdrawals (negative deposits) and deposits
 - for withdrawals, set the amount as negative value indicating the (net) outflow of money and indicate the date of withdrawal under `date` while being able to ignore the column `buy_date` (e.g. by setting it to a dummy date or to the same value as `date`).
 The withdrawn amount corresponds to the amount after applying fees and corresponds to what you would receive on the other end of this transaction.
 - for deposits, indicate a positive (gross) amount as inflow to your account and the date of deposit under `date`; since taxation of FOREX transactions follows a FIFO principle, too, you also have to know the initial `buy_date` (or acquisition date) of the foreign currency such that later sell transactions can be correctly valued.
 The fee is assumed to be applied separately, i.e. the fee reduces the deposited amount.
-- for deposits in EUR, `buy_date` isn't relevant and you can treat it similarly to withdrawals of any other currency (e.g. just setting it to the same value as the transaction)
+- for deposits in EUR, `buy_date` isn't relevant, and you can treat it similarly to withdrawals of any other currency (e.g. just setting it to the same value as the transaction)
 - note that in general, only the EUR balance can become negative and errors will be thrown if FOREX balances are to become negative
-- if you want to denote fees which are not tracked anywhere else, just include a row for a withdrawal of 0 and set the fee to the amount of the fee.
+- if you want to denote fees which are not tracked anywhere else, include a row for a withdrawal of 0 and set the fee to the amount of the fee.

 You can generate a list of withdrawals including the relevant `buy_date` information for use in other accounts.
 Note that these values are the net values after applying potential withdrawal fees.

 ## Currency Conversions
 The tab for currency conversions allows to track conversions between different currencies by specifying the source and target amount incl. potential fees.
 If you exchange from EUR to FOREX or from FOREX to EUR, you can leave the corresponding EUR amount as "-1" and indicate that you don't care about the exact exchange rate.
 The resulting EUR balance then can be slightly incorrect, but as this balance is allowed to become negative, you shouldn't experience any resulting issues from doing so.
-In terms of taxation, currency exchanges are handled by the official ECB rates anyways, so the exact rate doesn't matter.
+In terms of taxation, currency exchanges are handled by the official ECB rates, so the exact rate doesn't matter.
 This mode can be handy if you only want to receive useful inputs for your tax declaration but don't care about an exact EUR balance.
-When exchanging between two different FOREX, you will have to specify both amount explicitly.
+When exchanging between two different FOREX, you will have to specify both amounts explicitly.

 # Known Limitations
-Same day events are currently ordered based on certain priorities to cover typical transaction patterns.
+Same-day events are currently ordered based on certain priorities to cover typical transaction patterns.
 However, this usually leads to sell orders being processed before buy orders, i.e. buying and immediately selling shares without owning any others before will error out.

 # Report Generation